 13. Is refurbished Eco Friendly?

 Yes!
 Buying refurbished PCs, Towers and Laptops takes those same devices out of the global e-waste stream.
-Similarly, buying a refurbished computer has a drastically smaller carbon footprint when compared to alternative electronics recycling processes, (think breaking computers down into their component parts, peices and metals and using those comodities to create a new computer.)
+Similarly, buying a refurbished computer has a drastically smaller carbon footprint when compared to alternative electronics recycling processes, (think breaking computers down into their component parts, pieces and metals and using those commodities to create a new computer.)

 14. Will your refurbisher test every connection and port?